rtthomas/ReactContactLite/README.md

 ## Client Design

 The client is coded using "classic" React, i.e. it does not employ the hooks patterns.

-At startup it retrieves all entities from the server.
+At startup the client prompts for an application password, simultaneously fetching all entities from the server.
+Upon password acceptance, if the entity retrieval is not finished, an activity spinner is displayed.

 For each entity type, a source folder named for the type ("companies", etc.) contains the following files:
 - `<Entity>List.js` displays a sortable table of all the entities